yegor256/blog/_drafts/_review.md

 interests and not beneficial for the project.
 Instead, you should complain to the project about the low quality of the automated tests and put the review on hold.
-When the complaint is resolved, the tests get stronger, you get back to the review, which will be rejected by the merge pipeline, not you.
+When the complaint is resolved, the tests get stronger, you get back to the review, which will be rejected by the merge pipeline, not by you.

 In this case, everybody wins: the pipeline gets stronger, you earn an extra bonus for the reported bug, and the review is rejected with a very specific